 Part of Manhattan, as seen from Ellis Island Many of the world’s finance firms are headquartered here (Copyright © 2006 by Wil C. Fry.)
 Reading the histories of economic crises in U.S. history is kind of like watching a merry-go-round or carousel.
 The same exact initial characteristics keep showing up, followed by the same economic[…]

-An actual letter to the editor Click image to see larger Click here to see source This one isn’t actually a “meme”, per se, but it is being shared as one on social media, so I’ll have a go at it in this edition of Stupid Meme Saturday.
+An actual letter to the editor Click image to see larger Click here to see source This one isn’t actually a “meme”, per se, but it is being shared as one on social media, so I’ll have a go at it in this edition of Silly Meme Saturday.
 (Click the image at right to see[…]

 In the crawl space above our house (not big enough to be called an “attic”), I was recently storing a few items, and noticed two old file boxes.
 Checking their contents, I found more old letters, school records, school assignments, and more.
 I brought the boxes down and put them in my office.
 Today, I[…]